andrew8321/CUMC19_clinical-rotation-schedule/README.md

 This page is for students of class 2025 of CUK.
-Use this code with your excel file of the elective turn.
+Use this code with your excel file of the clinical rotation schedule